 A love story that is also a story of ideas ...
 The love story between Thomas and Azalea is touching and gently written - METRO

 Ultimately it's an uplifting and rather poignant romance - BOOKSELLERS' CHOICE, SEPTEMBER

 This story twists like a pretzel, the author teases and tantalises the reader, and it's delightfully unexpected - THE TIMES

 This is an absorbing and unusual novel suffused with intelligence, charm and humanity and I highly recommend it - BOOKSELLER

 John Ironmonger was born and grew up in East Africa.
 He has a doctorate in zoology, and was once an expert on freshwater leeches.
-He is the author of The Good Zoo Guide and the novels The Notable Brain of Maximilian Ponder (shortlisted for the 2012 Costa First Novel Prize and the Guardian's Not the Booker Prize), The Coincidence Authority and Not Forgetting the Whale (an international bestseller).
+He is the author of The Good Zoo Guide and the novels The Notable Brain of Maximilian Ponder (shortlisted for the 2012 Costa First Novel Prize and the Guardian's Not the Booker Prize), The Coincidence Authority and The Whale at the End of the World (an international bestseller).
 He has also been part of a world record team for speed reading Shakespeare, has driven across the Sahara in a 100 banger, and once met Jared Diamond in a forest in the middle of Sumatra.